Blastocyst Culture And Transfer

 • Preimplantation genetic diagnosis (PGD) is done through embryo biopsy.
 PGD is a revolutionary medical procedure that enhances the chances of producing healthy babies in case one or both partners have genetic problems by reducing the risk of potential transfer of the condition to the child.
 The embryo biopsy procedure in PGD removes one or two cells from developing embryos and performs genetic analysis.
 It helps ensure that the embryos in the uterus are healthy.

-What is the procedure of blastocyst culture?
+What is the Procedure of Blastocyst Culture?

 The blastocyst culture has a procedure similar to that of IVF (In Vitro Fertilization).
 The only distinction between blastocyst culture and IVF treatment is the age of the embryo.
 In IVF, the embryo is roughly 4 days old, while in blastocyst culture, the embryo is 5 to 6 days old.
 Here are the stages in the blastocyst culture procedure: